- ABOUT US

 Shoulder stabilisation is an orthopaedic surgery that is generally done arthroscopically meaning minimally invasive.
 It is performed through two or three small incisions made around the shoulder joint.
 A tiny camera on the arthroscope is inserted through one of the incisions to display the inside of the shoulder on a TV to allow the surgeon to view the shoulder cartilage, ligaments and the rotator cuff.
 Other deficits or anomalies in the shoulder joint and surrounding area may be visible.

 Surgery helps restore shoulder stability by tightening and repairing the shoulders static stabilisers.
-The principles of the operation are to reduce the size of the stretched capsule of the shoulder joint and to reattach the torn labrum back to the bone if this was present.
-The procedure is designed to tighten and repair the shoulder joint which means that physiotherapy after the procedure is often necessary to help you regain mobility.
+The principles of the operation are to reduce the size of the stretched capsule of the shoulder joint.
+It also is to reattach the torn labrum back to the bone if this was present.
+The surgical procedure is designed to tighten and repair the shoulder joint which means that physiotherapy after the procedure is often necessary.
+This helps you regain mobility.
 It also helps regain strength while the shoulder is healing.

-Following shoulder stabilisation it is important to complete a course of physiotherapy to help restore movement, stability, strength, control and function of your shoulder.
+Following shoulder stabilisation it is important to complete a course of physiotherapy.
+This helps restore movement, stability, strength, control and function of your shoulder.
 Combining shoulder stabilisation and physiotherapy leads to better outcomes.
 As the aim of the surgery is to tighten the shoulder stabilisers you will have limited range of movement post-surgery.
 Physiotherapy will gradually improve movement of the shoulder joint through passive, active assisted or active exercises, or joint mobilisations.
-Active exercises are typical restricted until 6 weeks post-surgery in order to allow the muscles affected by the surgery to heal.
+You are not allowed to do active exercises for 6 weeks after your surgery.
+As a result, this times allows for the muscles affected by the surgery to heal.

 Here at Ballsbridge Physiotherapy Clinic, all our physiotherapist are experienced in treating patients following a shoulder stabilisation procedure.
 Contact the clinic today to book an appointment and begin your road to recovery.
 Early morning and evening appointments are available.